- Last updated:

 There are feral groups of Red and Rusa deer in the Sunshine Coast region.
 Red deer moved into the Mary Valley more than 100 years ago and the population is now stable.
 In comparison, Rusa deer have only recently become established on the Sunshine Coast and have the potential to become a serious pest in semi-rural areas if they are not effectively controlled.
 Isolated sightings of other species have also occurred.

 Council's Feral Deer Officer can advise you how to reduce the impact of deer or assist with the control of deer on your property.
-Please contact council's customer service centre to request assistance or to report sightings or attacks.
+Please contact council's customer service centre to request assistance or to report sightings or complete the Feral Animals Incident / Sightings Report.

 A declared pest